 Rob Kelly is a composer, music producer and multi-instrumentalist.

-Published by Audio Network and EMI Production Music, Rob’s compositions have been broadcast on TV shows around the world including Horizon – Death of The Oceans (presented by Sir David Attenborough), The Late Late Show with James Corden, BBC News 24, Portlandia, Secret Histories – Saddam goes to Hollywood, Coronation Street, Islands of Britain, The Apprentice, NBC News, France 24, Come Dine with Me, and Country File.
+Rob’s compositions have been broadcast on TV shows around the world and featured by brands and productions including Horizon – Death of The Oceans (presented by Sir David Attenborough), The Financial Times website, The Late Late Show with James Corden, BBC News 24, Portlandia, Secret Histories – Saddam goes to Hollywood, Coronation Street, Islands of Britain, The Apprentice, NBC News, France 24, The Disney Channel, Come Dine with Me, Crimewatch, Great Continental Railway Journeys, Discovery Life, EuroSport and Country File.

 Based at Strongroom in London (home to several of Europe’s finest music studios) Rob has a writing and mix room equipped with a wide range of unusual instruments.